Introduction

 Dialects of Tamil Language

-The sociolinguistic landscape of Tamil is characterized by diglossia, where two distinct registers exist, varying based on socioeconomic status.
+The socio-linguistic landscape of Tamil is characterized by diglossia, where two distinct registers exist, varying based on socioeconomic status.
 These registers are known as the high register and the low register.
 Tamil dialects exhibit variations primarily due to different phonological changes and sound shifts that have occurred over time from Old Tamil.
+While Tamil dialects generally do not differ significantly in vocabulary, there are a few exceptions.
+Tamil dialects encompass Central Tamil dialect, Kongu Tamil, Madras Bashai, Madurai Tamil, Nellai Tamil, Kumari Tamil in India.
+The Sankethi dialect in Karnataka has undergone significant influence from Kannada.

 Literary Variants of Tamil Language

-Writing system in Tamil Language
+Writing System in Tamil Language

-Following the decline of Tamil Brahmi, the Tamil language began to be written using various scripts, including va??e?uttu, Grantha, and Pallava.
+Following the decline of Tamil Brahmi, the Tamil language began to be written using various scripts, including Vatteluttu, Grantha, and Pallava.
 The current script used for Tamil consists of 12 vowels, 18 consonants, and one special character known as the aytam.
 These vowels and consonants combine to form 216 compound characters, resulting in a total of 247 characters.

 Influences of Tamil Language

 Tamil has contributed words to various languages, showcasing its influence beyond its own boundaries.
 In English, several words have their origins in Tamil.
-Some instances include "cheroot," derived from curu??u meaning "rolled up"; "mango," originating from mangay, etc. These examples demonstrate the influence of Tamil words in the English language.
+Some instances include "cheroot," derived from curuṭṭu meaning "rolled up"; "mango," originating from mangay, etc. These examples demonstrate the influence of Tamil words in the English language.